supervisely/docs/labeling/images/Fisheye/Fisheye.md

 ## Fisheye Lens Calibration Metadata

-Key points:
+It is essential to provide calibration data for fisheye images to allow the fisheye labeling interface to correct the distortion.
+The calibration data is stored in metadata files in JSON format.

+Here are the key points and fields descriptions:

 - Extrinsic calibration data is used to describe the coordinate transformation from the camera coordinate system to the vehicle coordinate system.
 - The vehicle coordinate system, which follows the ISO 8855 convention, is anchored to the ground below the midpoint of the rear axle.
 The X-axis points in the driving direction, the Y-axis points to the left side of the vehicle and the Z-axis points up from the ground.
 - The camera sensor's coordinate system is based on OpenCV.
-The X axis points to the right along the horizontal sensor axis, the Y axis points downwards along the vertical sensor axis and the Z axis points in viewing direction along the optical axis to maintain the right-handed system.
+The X axis points to the right along the horizontal sensor axis, the Y axis points downwards along the vertical sensor axis and the Z-axis points in viewing direction along the optical axis to maintain the right-handed system.
 - The values of the translation are given in meters and the rotation is given as a quaternion.
 - The intrinsic calibration is given in a calibration model that describes the radial distortion using an Nth-order polynomial.
 The radial distortion is given by the formula: `rho(theta) = k1 * theta + k2 * theta ** 2 + ... + kN * theta ** N`